TLDR

 Autorun and External Drives

-If autorun is enabled, plugging in a USB drive automatically runs whatever's on it.
-Attackers can drop malware on a USB stick, leave it in a parking lot, and wait for someone to plug it into a work computer.
-(Yes, this actually works.
-People are curious.)
+If autorun is enabled, plugging in an external drive automatically runs whatever is on it.
+Attackers can load malware onto a USB drive and count on someone plugging it into a computer, at which point the malware runs.

 Open Ports

 Every network service uses a port.
-Open ports that aren't needed are basically unlocked doors.
+Open ports that are not needed are like unlocked doors.
 An attacker who finds an open port can try to connect to whatever service is listening and look for ways to abuse it.

 No Firewall or Misconfigured Firewall

 A firewall filters network traffic.
-Without one, or with one that's set up poorly, malicious data sent to the device can't be blocked.
-Attackers can send specially crafted packets to crash services or take control of the device.
+Without one, or with one that is set up poorly, malicious data sent to the device cannot be filtered out.
+Attackers can send crafted data to disrupt the device or attempt to take control of it.

 No Anti-Malware Software

 Devices without anti-malware protection have nothing actively scanning for and blocking known malicious files.
-That makes them much easier targets for any malware delivered through email, downloads, or USB drives.
+That makes them easier targets for malware delivered through email, downloads, or external drives.

 Assessing and Documenting Risk

 Not every vulnerability is equally dangerous.
-When you assess risk, you're asking two questions: how likely is this to be exploited? and how bad would it be if it were?
+When you assess risk, you are asking two questions: how likely is this to be exploited, and how bad would it be if it were?
 The risk level depends on what the device does, what data it holds, and how critical it is.

 High Risk

 High risks involve potentially compromising sensitive data or critical operations.
-These are the "stop everything and fix it now" issues.
+These are the issues to fix first.

-Example: An organization hasn't installed the most recent update for their email server, and that update included a patch for a known critical vulnerability.
-Email servers hold tons of sensitive communication, and a known critical vulnerability means working exploits probably already exist in the wild.
+Example: An organization has not installed the most recent update for their email server, and that update included a patch for a known critical vulnerability.
+Email servers hold a lot of sensitive communication, and a known critical vulnerability means working exploits likely already exist.

 Moderate Risk